FAZE ALERT: Levi & Korsinsky, LLP Announces an Investigation of FaZe Holdings, Inc.

-To: All Persons or Entities who hold FaZe Holdings, Inc. ("FAZE") stock.
+To: All Persons or Entities who hold FaZe Holdings, Inc. ("FAZE") (NASDAQ: FAZE) stock.

 You are hereby notified that Levi & Korsinsky, LLP has commenced an investigation into potential breaches of fiduciary duty by the FAZE board of directors.